 We’ll be taking photos, video and there may be media coverage.

 What is a Personal Shopper?

 Personal Shoppers are strong leading women in our community that have chosen to donate their time to help you find a dress.
-They’ll guide you through the process and help you find the right dress and accessories.
+They’ll guide you through the process and help you find the right dress.